MichaelCurrin/nested-jekyll-menus/README.md

 # Nested Jekyll Menus
-> Demo of how to auto-generate Jekyll menus dynamically based on project structure
+> Demo of how to generate Jekyll menus dynamically based on project structure

+Create content pages using _any_ number of nested levels.
+Then use the logic in the project to create a menu for the current page which shows pages and directories which are immediate descendants.

+## How to use this project

+See the `list-` files in the [\_includes](/_includes/) directory - these are used in the [listing](/_layouts/listing.html) layout file.

+Use this project directly or copy the layout file to your own project.

+The only requirement for this pattern to build the directory structure is that there must be an `index.md` page at each level which has frontmatter that includes a page title.

+Instead of setting the `listing` layout for each index page, you can set it as a default layout for index pages.
+See the [config](_config.yml) file's `defaults` section.

 ## About

 This approach here makes it easy to add and rename pages in a site without having to update a config file, as the menu is generated _automatically_ based on your content.
 This is especially when there are nested levels and each level has a few files and folders.

 The approach show the looks for pages and sections (directories) at the current level and adds those to a menu.
-See [listing](/_layouts/listing.html) layout.

 Note that a limitation of the approach here is that the order is assumed to be alphabetical rather than manually ordered, but that okay.